tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/05_hows_work.rst

 [WIFE]_

-    Which I like, but in the summer you get the sun right on you.
+    About time too.

-    And when the drier's on it's worse still.
+    You do get the cold come through the glass though.

 [HUSBAND]_